toksdotdev/quickshot/README.md

 #### Production

 Ensure you have `docker-compose` installed on your machine.

+> For production, to specify env variables via a file, you'll need to name the file `.env.prod`

 To serve the application on the default port `3000`, simply run: